-- These are meant for new customers to the network - for example if you're currently on Three but you'd like to switch to O2.
+- These are meant for new customers to the network - for example if you're currently on Vodafone but you'd like to switch to O2.

 If you're an existing O2 customer you can place an upgrade order if you wish to stay with them with no interuptions and keep the same number and SIM.
 You're usually able to upgrade 30-45 days before the end of your contract.
 You can text INFO to 85075 to see how long is left on your contract.

 We've found that in most cases new customer contracts work out to be the best value.
 Don't worry about losing your number, the process for transferring is simple.
 You just need to text PAC to 65075 - your network will reply back with a PAC switching code which is then given to the new network.

 - Pay-as-you-go (PAYG)

 - If you'd like to buy a device outright and only pay for the amount of data, minutes and texts you use then PAYG is a good option.
 The phone may be locked to O2 and an initial top-up required, but you aren't locked into a contract.